 Information for Applicants

 All applications are submitted online at the Graduate Studies Office.
+Application fee waivers are also requested and processed through the application process.

 The Physics Graduate Admissions Committee will review the applications and recommendations for admission are sent to the Graduate Studies Office.
 The official offer of admission comes from the Graduate Studies Office via email though the online application system.
 Students must respond to our offer by April 15th.